Updated September 13, 2021

 We have used citizen reports that include time and place along with local wind speed and direction data to follow air parcels back in time to recreate the path that air has taken.
 Called back trajectories, and modeled by our meteorologists during a range of conditions, they help identify where parcels of air have been and the potential sources along those paths.
 Many of the back trajectories that have been modeled indicated that air associated with odor reports previously passed over or near the New Indy plant.

-As part of DHEC’s ongoing investigation, we have evaluated permitted facilities in the area, including the New Indy Containerboard facility and nearby wastewater treatment plants, which also have a distinctive odor.
+As part of DHEC’s investigation, we evaluated permitted facilities in the area, including the New Indy Containerboard facility and nearby wastewater treatment plants, which also have a distinctive odor.
 The reports that describe the results of these inspections are provided here.
-The Order to correct undesirable level of air contaminants.pdf was added below.

 - Catawba River New Indy Water Special Study